-- HK\$30,337,000 (2021 HK\$34,839,000) due from Jetwin which is secured, interest-free and repayable on demand.
-Included in this balance is mainly receivable arising from the settlement of the loans by the borrowers in Australia to Jetwin in the form of Properties and cash under two separate deeds of settlement. - (i) On 25 June 2019, Jetwin had entered into Deed of Settlement and Release ("2019 Deed") with two borrowers pursuant to which it was agreed that the parties to the 2019 Deed would release each other from the performance of any and all of their obligations under the loan agreements entered into between Jetwin and the borrowers, and any and all claims which existed in respect of the conditional agreements entered on 12 November 2017.
+- HK\$19,867,000 (2022 HK\$30,337,000) due from Jetwin which is secured, interest-free and repayable on demand.
+Included in this balance is mainly receivable arising from the settlement of the loans by the borrowers in Australia to Jetwin in the form of Properties and cash under two separate deeds of settlement.
+During the financial year ended 31 December 2023, AUD2 million (approximately HKD\$10,162,000) in the trust accounts maintained in trust by an Australian law firm on behalf of Jetwin has been remitted to the Group.
+Furthermore, Jetwin has disposed 3 out of 8 Properties to third parties for a total sales price of AUD1.1 million.
+However, the Group's share of the proceeds of the 3 Properties have not been remitted to the Group as at 31 December 2023. - (i) On 25 June 2019, Jetwin had entered into Deed of Settlement and Release ("2019 Deed") with two borrowers pursuant to which it was agreed that the parties to the 2019 Deed would release each other from the performance of any and all of their obligations under the loan agreements entered into between Jetwin and the borrowers, and any and all claims which existed in respect of the conditional agreements entered on 12 November 2017.
 Under the 2019 Deed, cash of AUD487,000 and the ownership in five properties in Australia were transferred to Jetwin as settlement of the loans previously granted by the Group to the two borrowers via Jetwin.
 On 7 November 2019, Jetwin confirmed and agreed that all the proceeds received under the provision of the 2019 Deed and the subsequent sale of the five properties shall be paid to NPIHL in accordance with the terms and conditions as set out in the original loan agreements between the relevant parties. - (ii) On 6 August 2021, Jetwin entered into a similar Deed of Settlement and Release with three remaining borrowers ("2021 Deed") pursuant to which it was agreed, among other things, that the parties to the 2021 Deed shall resolve all their disputes on the terms and conditions set out in the 2021 Deed and absolutely, unconditionally and irrevocably release and forever discharge and hold each other free from and against any and all claims including their obligations under the loan agreements entered into between Jetwin and the borrowers without any admission of any liability of any kind whatever.
-Under the 2021 Deed, cash of AUD4,196,000 and the ownership in three properties in Australia had been transferred to Jetwin as settlement of the loans previously granted by the Group to the remaining three borrowers via Jetwin.
+Under the 2021 Deed, cash of AUD4,196,000 and the ownership in three properties in Australia were transferred to Jetwin as settlement of the loans previously granted by the Group to the remaining three borrowers via Jetwin.
 Under the Confirmation Letter dated 6 August 2021, Jetwin confirmed and agreed that all the proceeds received under the provision of the 2021 Deed and the subsequent sale of the three properties shall be paid to NPIHL in accordance with the terms and conditions as set out in the original loan agreements between the relevant parties.